Gary Gilmour: Test debut

-Gilmour had an excellent debut.
-Australia batted first and scored 8–462; Gilmour scored 52 not out off 58 balls.
-New Zealand were dismissed for 237 with Gilmour taking 4–75.
+Gilmour made his test debut against New Zealand.
+During the match, he scored 52 not out off 58 balls and took 4–75.
 He only bowled three overs in the second innings as Australia's spinners took the bulk of the wickets; New Zealand only made 200.

-Gilmour found things slightly tougher in the second test, taking 1–70 and 3–70 and making 3 with the bat in a drawn game.
-Gilmour was out-bowled in a Sheffield Shield game by Jeff Thomson and was made twelfth man for the third test so the Australian selectors could trial other bowlers.
-However he did make the squad to tour New Zealand in 1974.
-He took first class 45 wickets at 31 for the summer – this would be Gilmour's best ever aggregate.
+Gilmour found things slightly tougher in the second test.
+Gilmour was made twelfth man for the third test so the Australian selectors could trial other bowlers.
+However, he did make the squad to tour New Zealand in 1974.
+He took first class 45 wickets at 31 for the summer – this would be Gilmour's highest ever aggregate.